 The police ambush of Nick Fury.
 The fact that all of those "cops" were sent to take him out prove just how deadly and serious HYDRA is about people meddling with their plans.

 Nick Fury being injured at all can be pretty damn distressing, given his Magnificent Bastard tendencies usually mean he's on top of everything, and comes out unscathed.

 The Stinger, featuring Quicksilver and Scarlet Witch in Von Strucker's custody, not quite sane and continuously using their powers, ending with a quick shot of Wanda using her magic destructively.
 Speaking of insanely powerful things in the hands of evil, did you ever wonder where Loki's scepter went?
 Von Strucker has that too.

-The electroshock therapy that the Winter Soldier is subjected to, in order to wipe his memories of Captain America.
-Even worse, it's implied that this has happened to him multiple times.
-There's a point where you actually will feel sorry for the Winter Soldier.
+The electroshock therapy that Bucky is subjected to, in order to wipe his memories of Captain America.

 Not to mention his flashbacks to everything that happened since his "death" as Bucky, and his transformation into the Winter Soldier.
 A brief moment in the flashback shows more of Bucky's arm being amputated, from his point of view.
 They did that without anesthesia, or worse, they used anesthesia and Bucky's enhancements meant it didn't work.
-The fact that all of the flashbacks are POV shots from Bucky losing his arm and being dragged through the snow to catching a glimpse of his reflection as he's being frozen in the lab makes them extra creepy.
+The fact that all of the flashbacks are POV shots makes them extra creepy.